Javierenrique00/minio_Music_Server/doc/android.md

 ![versions](../doc/images/dory_versions.jpg "Dory")

+Once __Dory - node.js__ is installed, Run it.

-To check the version, enter to the shell in the menu to the right and select __Shell__.
+Then, to check the version, enter to the Shell in the menu to the right and select __Shell__.

 ![menu](../doc/images/dorynode_0.jpg "menu")